Horizon Europe: Budget

+In May 2018, the proposal for Horizon Europe (as the future successor for the Horizon 2020 programme, 2014–2020) called for €100 billion in research and innovation spending for years 2021–2027.
+Of that sum, €2.4 billion was earmarked for the Euratom nuclear research programme and €3.6 billion was put away for an umbrella investment fund, called InvestEU.
+After accounting for 2% annual inflation, in 2018 the funding for Horizon Europe amounted to €86.6 billion.

-The budget of €95.5 billion for Horizon Europe, which was launched in 2021, is up from €77 billion for the Horizon 2020.
+The budget of €95.5 billion for Horizon Europe, which was launched in 2021, is up from the €77 billion budget for its predecessor, Horizon 2020.
+Compared to the previous framework programme Horizon 2020, some changes in terms of cost reporting have been implemented with the objective to simplify the grant management process.
+To pay for the €100 billion science spending, the Commission's plan called for cuts to agriculture and cohesion funding by 5 per cent.
+Additionally, the plan seeks to tie funding to adherence to the rule of law in member states, including judicial independence.

 Independent observers had predicted the final approved funding to be much lower after completion of the lengthy negotiations with the European Parliament and EU member states.
 Former EU commissioner for Research, Science and Innovation Carlos Moedas, along with many advocacy groups, had pushed for a more expansive EU science budget.
 In order to build political support for the budget increase, he used American originated ideas of "moonshots" to focus research efforts and boost the public interest.

-Details

-The proposal called for €100 billion in research and innovation spending for years 2021–2027.
-Of that sum, €2.4 billion is earmarked for the Euratom nuclear research programme and €3.6 billion is put away for an umbrella investment fund, called InvestEU.
-After accounting for 2% annual inflation, in 2018 the funding for Horizon Europe amounted to €86.6 billion.

-Wealthier EU members have expressed opposition to the increase in funding, with Dutch prime minister Mark Rutte saying the draft budget was "unacceptable".
+Wealthier EU members have expressed opposition to the increase in funding, with former Dutch prime minister Mark Rutte saying in May 2018 the draft budget was "unacceptable".

-To pay for the €100 billion science spending, the Commission's plan calls for cuts to agriculture and cohesion funding by 5 per cent.
-Additionally, the plan seeks to tie funding to adherence to the rule of law in member states, including judicial independence.

-Compared to the previous framework programme Horizon 2020, some changes in terms of cost reporting have been implemented with the objective to simplify the grant management process.
+Project types

+Horizon Europe funds different types of collaborative projects including: